CoconutJJ/CoconutJJ/README.md

 2. Keep the amount of code inside a single non-function block to a minimum.
-Try to write as much code that runs without condition as possible relative to the surrounding block as possible.
+Try to write as much code that runs without condition as possible relative to the surrounding block.
 Avoid branching at all costs!